open-cloud/open-cloud.github.io.old/3_operator.md

 ##Installing OpenStack

 This section describes how to bring up OpenCloud's version of an OpenStack cloud on a cluster.
+See Sections [Administering a Site](../1_user/#admin-site) and [Administering a Deployment](../1_user/#admin-deployment) of the User's Guide for instructions on importing an OpenStack cluster into OpenCloud.

 ###Cluster Architecture